Have questions? We're here.

 Inca Trail Distances & Altitude

-The distances involved in hiking the Inca Trail to Machu Pichu are not that great.
-The entire 4-day trail hike is only 25 miles (40 km).
-However, the altitude, which at it's highest point is 13,776 ft or 4200m, can cause problems even for the strongest hikers.
-For this reason, all Adventure Life trips involving this hike require spending at least a few days at high altitude in order to acclimatize before embarking on the Inca Trail hike.
+The distances involved in hiking the Inca Trail to Machu Pichu are not very long.
+The entire 4-day trail hike is only 26 miles (42 km).
+However, the altitude, which at its highest point is 13,776 ft or 4200m, can cause problems even for the strongest hikers.
+For this reason, all Adventure Life trips involving this hike require spending at least a few days at high altitude in order to acclimatize before setting out on the Inca Trail hike.

 Hidden Inca ruins along the Inca Trail